bitcoin/bitcoin/depends/README.md

     SOURCES_PATH: downloaded sources will be placed here
     BASE_CACHE: built packages will be placed here
-    SDK_PATH: Path where sdk's can be found (used by OSX)
+    SDK_PATH: Path where sdk's can be found (used by macOS)
     FALLBACK_DOWNLOAD_PATH: If a source file can't be fetched, try here before giving up
     NO_QT: Don't download/build/cache qt and its dependencies
     NO_WALLET: Don't download/build/cache libs needed to enable the wallet